disasterpiece9000/InstaMod/README.md

 # InstaMod
-## An Automoderator-like bot which allows moderators to create custom moderator actions based on a user's account activity
+## An Automoderator-like bot which allows moderators to create custom actions based on a user's account activity

 ### InstaMod is capable of automatically assigning users' flair, advanced thread locking, subreddit-wide filtering, creating a subreddit progression system, and more.